kernelorg-mirror/docs_docsko_korg/source/access.rst

     $ bash
     $ ssh-add -L

-The very first entry in the output should be the ssh public key derived from your PGP Auth subkey -- it should have "``cardno:XXXXXXXX``" at the end in the comment section.
+The first entry in the output should be the ssh public key derived from your PGP Auth subkey -- it should have "``cardno:XXXXXXXX``" at the end in the comment section.